 No. In order to place a bet with a Michigan online sportsbook, you must have an account and be located within the state lines.
 And to deposit and withdraw funds, even that is not a requirement.
 You can move money in and out of your account from anywhere with an internet access.

 Given the solid legislation in Michigan plus the huge market -- the estimated population in 2020 is 10 million people -- we expect pretty much every major book to be live on Day 1 or soon thereafter.
 That includes DraftKings, FanDuel, BetMGM, William Hill, PointsBet, FOX Bet, Barstool Sportsbook and way more.

 Will I be able to bet on my phone in Michigan?

-Yes, while betting is allowed right now in retail sportsbooks, we expect in December 2020 or early 2021 that full online betting will be available in Michigan.
+Yes, as of Friday, Jan.
+22, you can bet anywhere in Michigan with an internet access.
 That means users will be able to create accounts, deposit and bet all with any internet-capable device.
 Most sportsbooks, if not all, will have dedicated mobile apps as well.

 Will Bovada be legal in Michigan?

 No, Bovada is an illegal, offshore sportsbook that is not legal in any U.S. state, including Michigan.

 Sports Betting for Beginners

 New to sports betting?
 Check out our 11 sports betting tips for beginners so you can get started placing bets, whether you want to bet on the Detroit Lions or the Detroit Pistons.